Are You Unbalanced? - Balanced vs. Unbalanced Audio

 Balanced vs. Unbalanced Audio

-iConnectivity's founder and CTO came up with a couple of very good video links about why balanced audio is a good thing.
+Here are a couple of very good video links about why balanced audio is a good thing:

 What is balanced audio?